augustinechiajh/gha-ci-tf/README.md

 ## How to run this in your GitHub Actions pipeline

-Add the following step to your workflow to run CI checks on your Terraform configuration:
+Add the following to your workflow to run CI checks on your Terraform configuration:

 ```yaml
 jobs: